 Color is an important attribute of tomato quality.
 It is therefore precisely measured in raw tomatoes and tomato products to ensure consistent quality.

-Colorimetric scores are an important component for quantifying color in order to create the measurements needed to relate product quality to a grading scale.
-These scores have been developed through extensive research and analysis of tomato products at various stages of production to ensure color consistency and maturity.
-Various colorimetric methods and spectrophotometers have been used to revolutionize the tomato industry and lead to higher standards in all tomato-based products.
+The colorimetric grading scale and tomato grading standards help producers, tomato processors, and other stakeholders select the right tomatoes.
+Colorimetric scores quantify color to create the measurements needed to relate product quality to a grading scale.
+These scores and the grading process have been developed through extensive research and analysis to ensure color consistency and maturity.

 Colorimetric measurement and spectrophotometry are continually developing to meet the standards set forth by the USDA (United States Department of Agriculture).
 The USDA Processed Products Standards and Quality Certification Program uses a minimum standard grading chart to identify product value based on color measurement and consistencies.

 Color is such a strong indicator of product quality that 30 of the 100 points awarded to the product are solely attributed to color alone.
 However, color measurement does present its challenges and can vary throughout the different stages of development and ripening process.